 We recommend staying nearby, but outside the walls of the old town when visiting Dubrovnik with kids.
 Renting an apartment allows you to cook for yourselves, and therefore save money on food, versus a hotel with a pool where you can cool off during hot afternoons.

-This lovely two-bedroom apartment is just above Old Town.
+This lovely three-bedroom apartment is just above Old Town.
 The entrance is across from the main stairs leading down the hill to Pile Gate.
-With two large bedrooms, and a small balcony you’ll have everything you need to enjoy the city.
-The bedrooms are railroad-style, so best for a family group.
+With three large bedrooms, a private garden, and a terrace with sea views, you’ll have everything you need to enjoy the city.

 Can I Drink the Water in Croatia?